 Here are the most important terms of a storage contract:

 The payment section of storage contract is the most important part of the contract.
 This section dictates how much money you can expect to shell out each period for renting a unit.
 The period can vary, depending on how long you plan to rent the space.
 However, most contracts stipulate a monthly payment that usually happens on the first day of each month.
 The payment section also defines your monthly method of payment.
 You can opt to pay cash or have the facility deduct the monthly payment from your bank or credit card account.

 What You Cannot Store

-When Can You Access the Area?
+When Can You Access the Unit?

 This is a classic fine print section that explains when you have access to your things.
 Although you think you should have access to your stuff 24 hours per day, the fact remains many companies do not allow onsite access at certain times of the day.
 Make sure you understand when you can get some of your stuff.
-Moreover, many properties automatically turn off the gate during the night.
+Moreover, many facilities automatically turn off the gate during the night.